rishav4101/10daysofcode-stock_prediction/notes.md

 So, lets continue and move on to our next topic **Pandas**

 ### Pandas
 Pandas is a very popular open-source Python Library which provides high-performance data manipulation and analysis tools using its powerful data structures.
 The name Pandas is derived from the word Panel Data – an Econometrics from Multidimensional data.
 Using Pandas, we can accomplish five typical steps in the processing and analysis of data, regardless of the origin of data — load, prepare, manipulate, model, and analyze.
+We will discuss about these steps in the later part of the guide.

 Following are some of the key features of Pandas